 What is an automated invoicing system?

-To put it simply, using an automated invoicing system means that right when the job is marked as complete on your engineers’ device, the invoice is sent to the customer.
+To put it simply, using an automated invoicing software means that right when the job is marked as complete on your engineers’ device, the invoice is sent to the customer.
 In the background, the cloud-based software creates an invoice and sends it via email to your customer.
 Your customer receives it and pays online using an online invoice portal.
 The invoice is then automatically marked as paid in your job management software.